Human rights in Thailand: Freedom of expression

 Critics charge that the Thai criminal code's defamation provisions are de facto threats to free speech.
 Both the civil and commercial codes have provisions to deal with defamation, but plaintiffs often prefer to file criminal cases against activists or the press.
-Criminal charges, which can result in arrest, seizure of the accused's passport if they are a foreigner, and court proceedings that may last for years, do not require the participation of police or government prosecutors but can be filed directly with a court by the accuser; courts rarely reject these cases.
-Slander carries a maximum sentence of one year's imprisonment and/or a fine of up to 20,000 baht, while libel is punishable by up to two years in jail and/or a fine of up to 200,000 baht.
+Criminal charges can result in arrest, seizure of the accused's passport if they are a foreigner, and court proceedings that may last for years.
+These charges do not require the participation of police or government prosecutors, but can be filed directly with a court by the accuser; courts rarely reject these cases.
+Slander carries a maximum sentence of one year's imprisonment and/or a fine of up to 20,000 baht (US$ as of 2022), while libel is punishable by up to two years in jail and/or a fine of up to 200,000 baht.